na-na-hi/renget/archive/chrprompt2.md

 **Guildmons with a dorm**, how is your room decorated?
 >Lliam: I suppose I'm also counted...?
 I don't sleep in the office like people are led to believe; my room is elsewhere around here.
 Where?
 Not tellin' ya!
 Anyways, I guess it's a basic small room, actually a bit smaller than other guild members' rooms, but that's fair because usually they are in pairs...
 Anyhow, by the entrance, there's a coat rack where I put my bag and other stuff.
 On the left side of the room is a wardrobe that has a bunch of my other clothes..
 What's in there?
 That's a secret~!
 On the opposite side, there's a small bed.
 What's it made out of?
 Who knows, that's a trade secret~!
 And beside the bed is a desk, although it's a smaller one than the one in the office.
 And in front of the desk is a bulletin board with my research data and other stuff like that...
 The room itself, uhh...
 All I can say is plain, with a bunch of books and research scattered around, as I don't really care about the way it looks, honestly, though I really need to clean things up here...

+>Error: Well my corner is mostly several shelves of my figures I crafted and nick-knacks I've discovered that I really like, as well as several books I've taken an interest to that I like to reread...
+Got my cotton bed situated as well as a cabinet for my explorer equipment.
+Over in the other end, Carrie had taken up residence and she keeps it rather plain...
+She brought a lot of her oddities from The Evaluator that'd be REALLY difficult to explain if anyone saw them in public...
+How does she hide those?
+All walls also have several old and new mission and bounty posters we've been using as a roadmap of our investigation.
+Hm...
+As for Rotom...
+>>Rotom: I live in his head, rent free!
+>>>Error: ...Yeah.

 >Turk: Well you see...
 The thing about that is...
 It's awful.
 Having one arm and a room to yourself really makes everything a drag...
+I just have shit piled everywhere and move it when I can be assed to.
+It's exhausting and I'm almost certain there's a Rattata living in a pile of refuse somewhere here and I might owe it money.
 Please don't tell anyone how I live, man.
-I'll be forcibly assigned a roommate at this rate.
+I'll be forcibly assigned a roommate at this rate!

 >\*Clara looks behind her, her room almost comically dark and dusty\*: (Clara sighs) Maybe one of these days...
 If I'm not feeling too tired and have enoigh time.
 >Smoke: You can sleep in there, right?
 For me that's good enough.